-Johannesburg 17:25 18:16 1

-Cape Town 17:51 18:45

-Durban 17:07 18:00 18

-Bloemfontein 17:28 18:20

-Ggeberha 17:22 18:16

-Plettenberg Bay 17:31 18:25 1

-East London 17:14 18:08

-Jerusalem" 18:58 20:12

-Tel Aviv' one hour ahead 19:13 20:15

-Spencer Schwartz • 084 524 4616 • spencer@yourealty.co.za
+Shabbat Times brought to you by Spencer Schwartz from You Realty esidential Property Sales and Rentals Starts Ends Johannesburg 17:25 18:16 Cape Town 18:45 17:51 18:00 Durban 17:07 Bloemfontein 17:28 18:20 17:22 Ggeberha 18:16 Plettenberg Bay 17:31 18:25 East London 18:08 17:14 18:58 Jerusalem' 20:12 Tel Aviv one hour ahead 19:13 20:15 Spencer Schwartz • 084 524 4616 • spencer@yourealty.co.za

 Moses describes the land they are about to enter as "flowing with milk and honey", blessed with the "seven kinds" (wheat, barley, grapevines, figs, pomegranates, olive oil, and dates), and as the place that is the focus of G-d's providence of His world.
 He commands them to destroy the idols of the land's former masters, and to beware lest they become haughty and begin to believe that "my power and the might of my hand have gotten me this wealth".

+Jewish Report

 Editor Peta Krost - editor@sajewishreport.co.za • Sub-editor Julie Leibowitz Journalists Nicola Miltz • Tali Feinberg • Intern Hanna Resnick • Photographer Ilan Ossendryver Editorial co-ordinator Dylan Berger - editorial@sajewishreport.co.za

-Proofreader Kim Hatchuel Advertising Britt Landsman: 082 292 9520 - britt@sajewishreport.co.za • New business development manager Laura Kaufman laura@sajewishreport.co.za • Design and layout Bryan Maron/Design Bandits - bryan@designbandits.co.za • Distribution Sandy Furman Subscriptions Avusa Publishing (Pty) Ltd. Tel: 0860 525 200 • Board of Directors Howard Sackstein (Chairperson), Dina Diamond, Herschel Jawitz, Shaun Matisonn, Benjy Porter. • Advertisements and editorial copy do not neccessarily reflect the views of the editor, staff and board of directors.
+Proofreader Kim Hatchuel Advertising Britt Landsman: 082 292 9520 - britt@sajewishreport.co.za • New business development manager Laura Kaufman laura@sajewishreport.co.za • Design and layout Bryan Maron/Design Bandits - bryan@designbandits.co.za • Distribution Sandy Furman Subscriptions Avusa Publishing (Pty) Ltd. Tel: 0860 525 200 · Board of Directors Howard Sackstein (Chairperson), Dina Diamond, Herschel Jawitz, Shaun Matisonn, Benjy Porter. • Advertisements and editorial copy do not necessarily reflect the views of the editor, staff and board of directors.
 Tel: 011 430 1980.

-Zambia cements ties with presidential visit to Israel TALI FEINBERG ambian President Hakainde Hichilema visited Israel this week to strengthen relations with the country, and met Israeli President Isaac Herzog and Prime Minister Benjamin Netanyahu.
-"Zambia and Israel have maintained enduring relations since Zambia's independence in 1964," Hichilema said.
-"We aim to strengthen this relationship by tapping into Israel's advanced technology, particularly in agriculture, to bring in investment, create jobs, and improve the quality of life for our people."
-The large Zambian delegation included senior government ministers.
-Israel's foreign minister, Eli Cohen, met his Zambian counterpart Stanley Kakubo in Jerusalem on 31 July, where they discussed bilateral relations and establishing Israel as an observer to the African Union (AU) and in the regional arena.
-They signed several co-operation agreements to strengthen ties in the spheres of medicine, communications, agriculture, and culture.
-When Herzog and First Lady Michal Herzog hosted the African president and his wife, Mutinta Hichilema on 1 August, he emphasised this potential for growth, saying, "Zambia is a great country with which Israel has enjoyed outstanding relations for many years.
-We believe in this co-operation and in the economic advancement of our relations.
-There are so many things we can share in technology, agriculture, science, health [and more]."
-He noted the importance of Israel's role as an observer state at the AU, and asked for Zambia's help to improve relations between Israel and South Africa.
-Said Hichilema, "Israel and Zambia's relationship is government to government, people to people, and there's an important Jewish community in Zambia.
-We're grateful for this relationship, and would like to build on it."
-He said that in his meeting with Netanyahu, they had discussed a wide range of matters of mutual interest and benefit.
-The meeting emphasised the importance of the relationship between the two countries, which " continues After landing in Israel, Hichilema wrote about visiting the Kotel, posting a picture on social media of himself wearing a kippah and placing a note in the wall.
-"We were profoundly honoured in visiting the Western Wall.
-Beyond the strengthening of our personal faith, this pilgrimage further emphasised the essence of social justice, peace, and unity for all humanity," he said.
-Jewish entrepreneur and Johannesburg resident, David Akinin, accompanied Hichilema on the trip, having been invited by the Zambian Development Agency.
-"As a tech entrepreneur in Zambia and proud Jew, I was invited to represent the Zambian side in multilateral conversations that will help define the roadmap for innovation in the country.
-"Israel has proven to be an inspiring partner, willing to walk the journey with Zambia in igniting a future of innovation and
+TALI FEINBERG

+ambian President Hakainde Hichilema

+visited Israel this week to strengthen

+relations with the country, and met

+Israeli President Isaac Herzog and Prime

+"Zambia and Israel have maintained

+independence in 1964," Hichilema said.
+"We

+aim to strengthen this relationship by tapping

+into Israel's advanced technology, particularly

+in agriculture, to bring in investment, create

+jobs, and improve the quality of life for our

+The large Zambian delegation included

+counterpart Stanley Kakubo in Jerusalem

+on 31 July, where they discussed bilateral

+arena.
+They signed several co-operation

+When Herzog and First Lady Michal

+Herzog hosted the African president and

+his wife, Mutinta Hichilema on 1 August, he

+emphasised this potential for growth, saying,

+"Zambia is a great country with which Israel

+has enjoyed outstanding relations for many

+years.
+We believe in this co-operation and in

+the economic advancement of our relations.

+technology, agriculture, science, health [and

+He noted the importance of Israel's role

+as an observer state at the AU, and asked for

+Zambia's help to improve relations between

+Said Hichilema, "Israel and Zambia's

+relationship is government to government,

+people to people, and there's an important

+Jewish community in Zambia.
+We're grateful

+for this relationship, and would like to build

+they had discussed a wide range of matters

+of mutual interest and benefit.
+The meeting

+emphasised the importance of the relationship

+between the two countries, which "continues

+He said that in his meeting with Netanyahu,

+Israel and South Africa.